pqrs-org/ShowyEdge/README.md

     Your codesign identity is `8D660191481C98F5C56630847A6C39D95C166F22` in the above case.

-3. Set environment variable to use your codesign identity.
+3. Set environment variable to use your codesign identity.<br />
-    Skip this step if you don't have your codesign identity.
+    (Skip this step if you don't have your codesign identity.)

     ```shell
     export PQRS_ORG_CODE_SIGN_IDENTITY=8D660191481C98F5C56630847A6C39D95C166F22